Atea-Studio/PlagueAndPain/README.md

-# Disease
+# Plague & Pain
-Disease plugin for Nova
+Disease and injury plugin for Nova